 Pregnant or breastfeeding women must not use chemical peels as the ingredients can absorb into your skin and potentially cause damage to your baby.
 In contrast, enzymes do not have contraindications or side effects.
 However, before using any type of exfoliation, you should always consult with a physician or medical professional and have your skin evaluated by a skin expert.

-Cancer survivors or anyone with compromised immunity have to be very wary about what they put on their skin and it is recommended that they do not use chemical peels.
-Natural enzyme skincare products derived from fruits do not contain harmful ingredients.
+3. YOU HAVE A COMPROMISED IMMUNE SYSTEMCancer survivors or anyone with compromised immunity have to be very wary about what they put on their skin and it is recommended that they do not use chemical peels.
+Natural enzyme skincare products derived from fruits do not contain aggressive ingredients.
 But always check with your physician first.

 Well, Pom Crush Detox Enzyme Mask certainly does.
-The luxuriously curated natural mask uses six natural potent fruit enzymes extracted from Pomegranates, Figs, Pumpkins, Papayas, Pineapple and Astaxanthin.
+The luxuriously curated natural mask uses six natural potent fruit enzymes extracted from Pomegranates, Figs, Pumpkins, Papayas, Pineapple, and Astaxanthin.
 They work harmoniously together to gently exfoliate and reveal bright, radiant skin.
-And not only that, it has the aroma of an exotic beach with an infused tropical fruit air.
+And as a bonus, it has the aroma of an exotic beach with an infused tropical fruit air.
 We can't get enough!